mojombo/ernie/README.md

     Commands:
       <none>                Start an Ernie server.
-      reload-handlers       Gracefully reload all of the the ruby handlers and use the new code for all subsequent requests. stats                 Print a list of connection and handler statistics.
+      reload-handlers       Gracefully reload all of the the external handlers and use the new code for all subsequent requests. stats                 Print a list of connection and handler statistics.